eakova/zig-beam/utils/README.md

 `utils/`.

 ## Tagged Pointer
-Compact helper that stores a pointer and a 1-bit tag inside a single machine word; used to power Small Value Optimization (SVO) in ARC.
+Purpose
+- Pack a small tag into the low bits of a pointer (commonly used to flag variants)

+Commands

 ```bash
 zig test src/tagged-pointer/_tagged_pointer_unit_tests.zig